Elering/estfeed-datahub-docs/eng/14-joint-invoice.md

 The details of the joint invoice to be sent are taken from the e-invoice standard ([Estonian e-invoice guide](https://media.voog.com/0000/0042/1620/files/Eesti_e-arve_kirjelduse_juhend_E_arve_saatmine%20ja%20presenteeerimine%20pangas_ver_1_0.pdf)).

-## Transmitting requesting a network bill
+## Transmitting and requesting a network bill

 Joint invoices can be transmitted via the API.
 In the future the possibility to add it via the web interface will be added - a form for small grid operators and download for sellers.